MacPenguin

 Apple has released System 7.5.x to the public.
 You can find it at Apple's mirror.

-7. How are the Mac partition tables usually laid out?
+7. How is a Mac partition table usually laid out?

 8. Will I still need MacOS once I have Linux?

-For the time being, such installations are not well documented, so typically MacOS is used to boot the machine, then Penguin is run from MacOS to boot Linux.
-Because of this, kernels and ramdisks are kept on the MacOS side on an HFS partition.
+For the time being, such installations are not well documented, so typically MacOS is booted first and then Penguin is run from MacOS to boot Linux.
+Because of this, kernels and initrd files are kept on the MacOS side (on an HFS partition).

-The command line to mount the image is 'mount -o loop -t ext2 filesys mnt' where ext2 is the filesystem of the ramdisk (might also be minix), filesys is the image (ungzipped) and mnt is a directory for a mount point.
+The command line to mount the image is 'mount -o loop -t ext2 filesys mnt' where ext2 is the filesystem type of the ramdisk (might also be minix etc), filesys is the initrd image (ungzipped) and mnt is the directory to serve as the mount point.
+This requires the loopback block device driver.

 10. How do I run X?